Age needs one voice. Now it has:

 The stress and the worry that he might fall and I’m not around to help him.
 I think that’s the main thing.

-I’m a member of Richmond Carers Centre, and their support has been absolutely wonderful.
+I’m a member of a local carers centre, and their support has been absolutely wonderful.
 I don’t have any carers, I’m coping looking after him on my own.
 But the carers centre has been with me from day one, and I can always talk to them at any time.
 Yesterday I went there for a two hour relaxation session to help with my stress levels.

 If we go out for a day, I have to pay for the petrol.
 We can’t get a bus as I can’t push him as I’m too old.
 I have to drive to places.
 Petrol’s gone up.
 Everything going up is my biggest worry and how we’re going to cope with it on the pension.